| John M. Zelle, Ph.D. |

 My current interests are mainly in the languages and environments used in computer science education.
 I am an advocate of extensive programming as a foundation of the CS curriculum.
 I am convinced that students learn better starting with very high-level, dynamically-typed, interactive language environments.
 At Wartburg, we use Python in our introductory (CS 1) course.
-If you're interested, check out my Teaching with Python page.
+If you are interested, check out my Teaching with Python page.

 In a former life, I was an AI researcher.
 My work focused on combining explanation-based learning (EBL) and inductive logic programming (ILP) to learn search-control heuristics for knowledge-based systems expressed as definite-clause logic programs.
 Two specific applications of this framework are: dynamic optimization of Prolog programs (improving efficiency) and natural language acquisition (improving accuracy).
 For an in-depth look, see my machine learning publications.